 Offer your child smaller portions at mealtimes.
 Add small snacks between meals if

-your child is hungry.
+they are hungry.
 Don’t let your child overeat.
-Let your child tell you when he
+Let your them tell you when they are

-If your child is overweight, contact your child’s provider to set weight-loss goals.
+If your child is overweight, contact their provider to set weight-loss goals.

 Serve the evening meal early, at least 3 hours before bedtime.